BBC controversies: 2004–2011: Siemens outsourcing

-In 2004, the BBC Governors approved a deal to outsource the BBC's IT, telephony and broadcast technology (which had previously been run by the corporation's internal BBC technology division) to the German engineering and electronics company Siemens IT Solutions and Services (SIS).
-It was claimed that the sale of BBC Technology would deliver over £30 million of savings to the BBC.
-In June 2007, a report published by the House of Commons Public Accounts Committee was critical of the deal, claiming that BBC management had omitted £60 million' worth of hidden costs in its application to the Board of Governors and that the profits to Siemens had not been taken into account.
+In 2004, the BBC Governors approved a deal to outsource the BBC's IT, telephony, and broadcast technology (previously run by the corporation's internal BBC technology division) to the German engineering and electronics company Siemens IT Solutions and Services (SIS).
+The sale of BBC Technology was claimed to deliver over £30 million in savings to the BBC.
+In June 2007, a report published by the House of Commons Public Accounts Committee criticised the deal, claiming that BBC management had omitted £60 million in hidden costs in its application to the Board of Governors and had not accounted for Siemens' profits.
 Recorded savings to the BBC had amounted to £22m, 38% lower than the BBC's original forecast.

 The BBC's partnership with Siemens underwent some high-profile difficulties, including issues with the corporation-wide switchover to an IP telephony system in 2009; a major outage of the BBC website in 2011; and Siemens was the original technology partner in the Digital Media Initiative until its contract was terminated in 2009 (see below).
-In December 2010, SIS was acquired from Siemens by the French company Atos and BBC IT, broadcast and website systems are now managed by Atos.
+In December 2010, the French company Atos acquired SIS from Siemens, and now manages BBC IT, broadcast, and website systems.

 March 2007: Blue Peter phone-in

 A phone-in competition supporting Unicef, held by the children's programme Blue Peter in November 2006, was revealed to have been rigged.
-The winning caller in the competition was actually a visitor to the set who pretended to be calling from an outside line to select a prize.
+The winning caller was a visitor to the set who pretended to be call from an outside line to win a prize.
 The competition was rigged because of a technical problem with receiving the calls.
-The controversy was the beginning of a wider controversy in which other broadcasters were fined for faking telephone competitions.
+The controversy sparked a wider controversy in which other broadcasters were fined for faking telephone competitions.

 March 2007: BBC Jam

 In 2006, the BBC launched a free educational website for children, BBC Jam, which cost £150 million.
-Following complaints by a number of commercial suppliers of educational software that the BBC was engaging in anti-competitive practices by providing this service for free, the BBC Trust announced that the website would be suspended pending a review.
-The following year it was decided that the service would not be relaunched and it was closed permanently.
+After several commercial education software suppliers complained that the BBC was engaging in anti-competitive practices by offering this service for free, the BBC Trust announced it would suspend the website pending a review.
+The following year, the corporation discontinued the service.